Data Structures

 View entities are classes generated by Genesis, which match your application's data model.
 The name of the view entity that is generated will be the name specified in its definition, but it is converted from snake case to camel case; for example, VIEW_NAME becomes ViewName.
 All table/view entities implement a common interface called DbEntity.

 Genesis supports different ways of interacting with the database.
 Regardless of the interface used, the operations remain the same.
-The preferred way of accessing the database is via the EntityDb.
+The recommended way of accessing the database is via the EntityDb.

 Using RxDb instead of entityDb or generated repositories will circumvent compile-time validation of database interactions.
 This means that errors might not appear until runtime or might lead to unexpected results.